 EFL - ESL activities and games for teaching comparative and superlative adjectives

 This ESL lesson plan contains activities and games for teaching comparative and superlative adjectives to intermediate level students (B1).
 Feel free to use these activity ideas in your ESL classes.
-If you're an Android user, try this lesson out on the TEFL Handbook app.
+If you're an iOS or Android user, try this lesson out on the TEFL Handbook app.
 It gives you offline access to all of our teaching resources, perfect for quick reference in the classroom.

 It's safe to assume that students at this level will be quite familiar with comparative and superlative adjectives.
 Therefore, you should be able to focus more on the functional uses and introduce more complex constructions.
 Step through the functional uses and try to elicit examples of each by giving the students a small part of the sentence.